Dark Stars and Gravitational Waves: Topical Review: Dark and hybrid stars

 \subsubsection{A tentative example of composite dark matter: Mirror copy approach}

-From the above discussions, we know that it is challenging to form dark stars by accretion mechanism within a reasonable timescale mainly due to the weak interactions with the standard model particles or the constraints on their self-interactions with the observed astrophysical phenomena.
+From the above discussions, it is challenging to form DS by accretion mechanism within a reasonable timescale mainly due to the weak interactions with the standard model particles or the constraints on their self-interactions with the observed astrophysical phenomena.

 On the other hand, baryonic stars are easier to form through the interplay of large-scale structure and molecular dynamics.
 An interstellar cloud of molecules can collapse to form the seed for star formation \cite{schulz2012formation,2011isf..book.....W}.
-It is tempting to speculate the possible mechanism for ample dark star formations by mimicking the one for the baryonic stars.
-The simplest way is to speculate the dark matter model as the mirror copy of the baryonic one, a kind of asymmetric composite dark matter discussed earlier.
+It is tempting to speculate the possible mechanism for ample DS formations by mimicking the one for the baryonic stars.
+The simplest way is to speculate the DM model as the mirror copy of the baryonic one, a kind of asymmetric composite DM discussed earlier.
 For example, we can consider the dark quark models with $SU(3)$ color group so that dark nucleons can form by the confinement mechanism.
-Suppose we do not mirror the electroweak sector for the dark matter.
-In that case, the color-neutral dark nucleons with the mass scale from the dimensional transmutation below the GeV scale will be the fundamental constituents from which suitable dark molecules can form by aggregation via the residual van der Waals forces.
-These dark molecules will be the main materials to form the interstellar dark clouds for star formations.
+Suppose we do not mirror the electroweak sector for the DM.
+In that case, the color-neutral dark nucleons with the mass scale from the dimensional transmutation \cite{Coleman:1973jx} below the GeV scale will be the fundamental constituents from which suitable dark molecules can form by aggregation via the residual van der Waals forces.
+These dark molecules will be the primary materials to form the interstellar dark clouds for star formations.